koscew/koscew.github.io/_posts/2021-08-06-Exploring_bootcamps.md

     * Most bootcamps are remote now due to the COVID-19 pandemic
 * Self-funding(various financing options) vs. Income Sharing Agreements
     * ISA structure
-        * 1.24x-1.82x tuition of payment cap
+        * Payment cap: 1.24x-1.82x times of the tuition
-        * 32k-60k minimum payback threshold
+        * Minimum payback threshold: 32k-60k annual income
-        * 36~60 months of payment period
+        * Payment period: 36~60 months

 ## Income Sharing Agreements(ISA)
 I found less and less bootcamps offered ISA.
 At first, I was looking for a full-time, live and online program with ISA so I wouldn't have too much financial burden.
 I found Galvanize as my first choice since they had a higher ISA threshold at 60K and lowest times of payments cap.
 I learned a lot from their free detailed prep-work materials.
 The wage is increasing fast now.
 The basic wage the market offers in my area is almost $20 per hour.
 Signing an ISA with a $40K threshold will only increase my financial burden.
 Unfortunately, Galvanize terminated their Data Science programs in July right before the cohort I planned to join.
 So I started to search for some self-funding bootcamps.